 For example, if your whole life cash value amounts to $50,000 and you have a death benefit of $250,000.
 Later, you decide to pull that money out and use it as a down payment for an investment property, without repaying it because the interest is lower than your mortgage rate.
 If you were to die thereafter and the insurance company paid out your death benefit, your family would only receive $200,000.

 The primary purpose for life insurance is the potential death benefit payout if anything happens to you.
 The death benefit of a policy helps support your financial dependents by covering living expenses so your family doesn’t have to struggle.
 It can also be used to cover final expense, such as funeral and medical bills, as well as outstanding debts, including your mortgage or auto loan.
+This is why smaller burial insurance plans are frequently just small whole life policies.

 Whole Life Insurance Basics